 Who can’t have this done?

 Infection within the body, near the site of administration, or the actual joint itself

 What should I do in advance of my injection?

 If possible, and safe:

 Avoid corticosteroid medications 2-3 weeks prior to the procedure

-Avoid non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen (Advil), 1 week before
+Avoid non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen (Advil), 2 weeks before and after injection

 Drink plenty of fluids on the day of the procedure, so that it’s easier to draw a blood sample